dreamseekerfromn/profile/README.md

 10.2 Pursuit Fellower | Graduated University of Missouri - St.Louis in 2017, (bachelor's degree of computer science)

+I am currently studying to be full stack developer.

 My skills include C, C++, and Java and web programming languages such as javascript with broad knowledge on general computer programming.

 I have enthusiasm to understand deep learning algorithms and AI, which is one of the famous algorithms in  machine learning fields in recent years.